ForsakenNGS/LogTrackerApp/README.md

 **Mode of Operation**
 ---
-This application works in conjuction with the [LogTrackler WoW Addon](https://github.com/ForsakenNGS/LogTracker).
+This application works in conjunction with the [LogTrackler WoW Addon](https://github.com/ForsakenNGS/LogTracker).
 The addon adds players it meets in-game to a list.
-The application then takes the this list and pulls the logs via the official WarcraftLogs API.
+Then application then takes this list and pulls the logs via the official WarcraftLogs API.
-Then the information gets fed back to the addon.
+Then the information is fed back to the addon.
-The addon then displays the infromation in-game.
-The addon also distebutes this information to others with the same addon.
+The addon then displays the information in-game.
+The addon also distributes this information to others with the same addon.

 **WarcraftLogs API**
 ---